adiguzelomer/craft_beer_ratings/README.md

 With this information, I am now ready to make some basic recommendations based on a user-submitted review.

 ## How does that work?
+The process is very similar to what I've talked about so far.
+The review, once submitted, is cleaned and transformed into a set of TF-IDF values.
+Then, this vector is multiplied with the matrix that relates categories to words.
+(That matrix must be transposed in order to have the proper shape for matrix multiplication.)
+And the resulting vector tells us the relationship between the review and the categories that were created earlier during NMF.

+From there, I merely find reviews that are strongly related to the topic the review is strongly related to and recommend that the user try those beers!

+# Where to go from here?

+## Features
+There are number of features that I'd like to add to this application.
+<li> A more complex recommendation system.
+<li> A dendogram based that shows which beers are closely related to the review.
+<li> A recommendation system based on a set of beers rather than one review.

+## Experimentation
+I'd like to explore a few different modelling options that may improve performance.
+<li> Use a different distance metric.
+<li> Incorporate information outside the review into the algorithm.
+<li> Expand the dataset used to train the model.

+# How'd the process go?
+Here's a quick look at some of the lessons learned so far:

+<li> I learned some lessons about using Amazon's NoSQL database.
+My implementation didn't fully utilize the available indexing features.
+<li> I learned quite a bit about implementing a Flask application, but there
+is still a lot to learn.
+The next step here is to deploy this application that isn't my laptop!
+<li> I implemented some principles of OOP and separation of concerns but I think
+that I can do better.
+In particular, the organization of the flask app can be improved.